-Round 11 consists of two streams.
+Round 12 consists of two streams.
 Applicants should select the stream that best suits their proposal.
 The instructions below are for Stream 1 only - if your proposal fits better with Stream 2, please refer to that Tips sheet instead.

-Stream 1: General - Basic and Applied Research
+Stream 1: Basic and Applied Research

+- Open to all research disciplines. - Funds projects where the innovation is at a Technology Readiness Level (TRL) of 1 or 2

+(see Appendix B of the Program Guidelines for details).

-- Open to all research disciplines. - Priority will be given to applications focused on connected, autonomous, electric vehicle (including battery and powertrain technology) as well as industrial/mining technologies as it relates to electric vehicles, spanning the entire value chain from minerals to manufacturing to recovering resources from vehicles or their component parts at end-of-life. - Funds projects from \$500,000 to \$2,000,000 (Ontario portion). - Funds projects up to a maximum of five years.
+- Funds projects from \$500,000 to \$2,000,000 (Ontario portion). - Funds projects up to a maximum of 5 years.

-Stream 2: Targeted - Experimental Research
+Stream 2: Experimental Research

-- Funds projects that demonstrate strong commercialization potential, where the innovation is at a Technology Readiness Level (TRL) of 3 or higher (see Appendix B of the Program Guidelines for details). - Targets projects in research fields that align to areas with Ontario industry receptor capacity.
-The targeted sectors include: - Information Communications Technologies (which will include priority areas of distributed ledger technology, fintech and smart cities /internet of things, artificial intelligence and machine learning); - o Life Sciences and Medical Devices; and - Industrial Technologies (e.g., advanced manufacturing, advanced materials, robotics, 3D Printing, logistics, vehicle manufacturing and critical minerals and related speciality materials). - Priority will be given to applications focused on connected, autonomous, electric vehicle (including battery and powertrain technology) as well as industrial/mining technologies as it relates to electric vehicles, spanning the entire value chain from minerals to manufacturing to recovering resources from vehicles or their component parts at endof-life. - Requires collaboration with at least one Ontario-based company (refer to the Definitions section of the Program Guidelines). - Funds projects from \$300,000 \$1,000,000 (Ontario portion). - Funds projects up to a maximum of 4 years.
+- Funds projects that demonstrate strong commercialization potential, where the innovation is at a Technology Readiness Level (TRL) of 3 or higher (see Appendix B of the Program Guidelines for details). - Requires collaboration with at least one Ontario-based company (refer to the Definitions section of the Program Guidelines). - Funds projects from \$300,000 \$2,000,000 (Ontario portion). - Funds projects up to a maximum of 4 years.